Marc Brysbaert

 - Consulting Editor Psicologica (2007-)

-- Consulting Editor Language and Cognitive Processes (2009-)
+- Consulting Editor Language, Cognition and Neuroscience (2009-)

 Review Activities

-- ad hoc reviewer for manuscripts sent to nearly all journals in experimental psychology (about two reviews per week)
+- ad hoc reviewer for manuscripts sent to nearly all journals in experimental psychology (about two reviews per week; see my profile on WoS since June 2016)

-- reviewer of research projects sent to ESRC, BBSRC, Leverhulme, Nuffield (UK), Fund for Scientific Research (Belgium), NWO (the Netherlands), National Science Foundation (USA), CNRS (France), Consolider (Spain)
+- reviewer of research projects sent to ESRC, BBSRC, Leverhulme, Nuffield (UK), Fund for Scientific Research (Belgium), NWO (the Netherlands), National Science Foundation (USA), ANR, CNRS (France), Consolider (Spain), ERC (Europe), Deutsche Forschungsgemeinschaft (Germany), National Science Center (Poland)

 Grants Obtained